 For this reason, before use Brackets, I used Gedit also for editing HTML and CSS.

 This is gedit.

-"Zen coding" instead it is a new way, faster, to write HTML.
-Official plugins (downloaded from the repository: http://code.google.com/p/zen-coding/) are released under the MIT license, but there are not also listed in the official repository, including a pair for gedit: plugin Frank Marcias and to Mike Crittenden.
+“Zen coding” instead it is a new way, faster, typing HTML.
+Official plugins (downloaded from the repository: http://code.google.com/p/zen-coding/) are released under the MIT license, but there are no official also listed in the repository, including a pair for gedit: plugin Frank Marcias and to Mike Crittenden.

-In fact, the two plugins are very similar and the installation of both is elementary, just that you are familiar with files and folders.
+In reality the two plugin are very similar and the installation of both is elementary, just that you are familiar with files and folders.
 I will not go into a tutorial on installing one or the other, both procedures are well documented on their GitHub, I would like more than anything else to focus on the operation of the plugin itself.

 <div id="page"> <div class="logo"></div> <ul id="navigation"> <li><a href=""></a></li> <li><a href=""></a></li> <li><a href=""></a></li> <li><a href=""></a></li> <li><a href=""></a></li> </st> </div>

 With zen coding instead write a single line of instructions, that will be interpreted and expanded in the way we know:

 The explanation is simple and essential, just compare the two codes.
 In practice, the first term defines a tag, if followed by “#term” will set the id of the related tags like “term”, if we follow the symbol “less” (>) tag that will follow will be the first child tag.
 If we follow the symbol “+” the tag that follows will be “brother”.
 You can then specify a number of repetitions of the same tag (and possibly their attributes), multiplying it by a number choice (“that * 5”).

 On repository Google di Zen Coding, We can find a list of all possible scenarios.
 It is a page to keep in favorites.